Cooperative Work/Study Internship Experience

 Accepting a Position

-If you are offered a position with an employer and accept, notify the Director of Career Services immediately.
-The Co-op office will initiate the necessary paper work.
+If you are offered a position with an employer and accept, notify the lead instructor of the designated program immediately.
+The instructor will initiate the necessary paper work.